syedsaqib2457/php-hash/readme.md

 Ubuntu 20.04
 ```

-Make sure `port 80` is open for the API to receive requests.
+Open port `80` for the API to receive requests.

 Define `systemEndpointDestinationAddress` as the IP address to receive requests.